-CONTROL OF WOOD INFESTING PESTS - GROUND TERMITES AND CARPENTER ANTS
+CONTROL OF WOOD INFESTING PESTS - ABOVE GROUND TERMITES AND CARPENTER ANTS

 IN-LINE-INJECTION: For the desired application rate, use the proportional injector mixing table to determine the amount of PREMISE 2 Insecticide for a given injection volume of finished emulsion.